makerdao/community/governance/polls/Collateral Auction Parameter Updates - September 26, 2022.md

 * WSTETH-A
 * WSTETH-B

+**Note:** The Risk Core Unit summarizes these changes as follows:

-**Note:** the intention of these changes is to keep a similar price drawdown reset threshold as it is now: at about 0.5 of OSM price.
+*The intention of these changes is to keep a similar price drawdown reset threshold as it is now: at about 0.5 of OSM price.*

 ### [Max Auction Duration (`tail`)](https://manual.makerdao.com/parameter-index/collateral-auction/param-max-auction-duration) Changes